slx7R4GDZM/Sine/README.md

 | Exit           | Escape |

 ## Download
-The zipped source and a prebuilt Windows binary can be found [here](https://github.com/slx7R4GDZM/Sine/releases).
+The compressed source and a prebuilt Windows binary can be found [here](https://github.com/slx7R4GDZM/Sine/releases).

 ## Compiling
 Sine was designed to compile with SFML 2.4.0 under MinGW-w64 6.2.0 POSIX Threads using the C++14 flag.